Nokshi Kantha

 Nokshi Kantha was an Indian television soap opera in Bengali that premiered on 12 November 2018 and aired on the Bengali General Entertainment Channel Zee Bangla.
 The show was produced by Magic Moments Motion Pictures of Saibal Banerjee and Leena Gangopadhyay.
 The show replaced the popular drama series Andarmahal.
 It aired its final episode on 10 July 2020.
 Ki Kore Bolbo Tomay took over its time slot starting 13 July 2020.

 The show stars actress Manali Dey of Bou Kotha Kao and actor Suman Dey of Bodhuboron and E Amar Gurudakshina in the lead roles.
 This show marks the comeback of actress Manali Dey in a lead role on Bengali Television after two years, since her portrayal of Nidhi in the Colors Bangla show Bhule Jeona Please and her stint as Mouli in the Zee Bangla horror-comedy series Bhutu.
 In this show, she played the lead role "Shabnam".

-This was the last serial by the production house in the channel because due to some issues the production houses has stopped bringing shows in Zee Bangla.
+This was the last serial produced by Magic Moments Motion Pictures which aired on Zee Bangla, because due to some issues Magic Moments has stopped bringing shows in Zee Bangla.

+However, less than 2 years later, Leena Gangopadhyay resumed writing serials for Zee Bangla with Icche Putul, but from this serial onwards, serials broadcast on Zee Bangla that are written by Mrs. Gangopadhyay are not produced by Magic Moments, but instead Organinc Studios.